What North Carolina Commercial Litigators Should Know About Mediation Strategy

 Legal and Factual Readiness

-The parties must have sufficient information to assess claims and defenses.
-This does not always require full discovery, but it does require clarity about the governing legal framework and areas of genuine dispute.
+Mediation is more productive when the parties have sufficient information to assess claims and defenses.
+This does not always require full discovery, and the mediator can facilitate information exchange during the mediation, but it does require clarity about the governing legal framework and areas of genuine dispute.

 Decision-Maker Readiness

-• Clients are prepared to make decisions under uncertainty
+• Clients are prepared to make decisions in the face of uncertainty.

 Process Readiness